 What Are Serrated Steak Knives?

-What’s great about these serrated edges is that they are much more easily able to move smoothly through food using a sawing motion.
+What’s great about these serrated edges on stainless steel blades, is that they are much more easily able to move smoothly through food using a sawing motion.
 A lot of people prefer to use a serrated steak knife purely because they just look sharper and the serrated edge is more effective.

 What’s more, a lot of people think that a serrated knife will stay sharper for longer.
 But much of this comes down to personal opinion.
 Do keep in mind however that serrated steak knives require a lot more attention when sharpening, which is a little more challenging; but more on that later.